brillcp/Networking/README.md

     var httpMethod: HTTP.Method { .get }
 }
 ```
 1. Define what endpoint type the request should use.
-More about endpoint types, read below.
+More about endpoint types below.
 2. Define what type of encoding the request will use.
 3. Define the HTTP method to use.

-The `EndpointType` can be defined as an `enum` that contains all the possible endpoints for an API:
+The [`EndpointType`](Sources/Networking/Protocols/EndpointType.swift) can be defined as an `enum` that contains all the possible endpoints for an API:
 ```swift
 import Networking